serendeepia/playbook/_docs/4_0_projects_products.md

 ### Envisioning

-The Envisioning of a product asses the initial ideal for a product or solution.
+The Envisioning of a product asses the initial idea for a product or solution.
 During this phase the next questions need to be answered:

 * What are the problems or pain points the idea tries to solve?
 * What is the root use case?
 * What are the alternatives?
 What is currently being done to solve the pain points?
 * What is the economical impact of the idea?
-* How the idea affect the business/market?
+* How the idea affects the business/market?
 * What is the state of the art?
 * Is the development viable?